juba/eyeBOLD/README.md

 - [ ] Add continent info somewhere to help organize countries better
 - [ ] Add search bar for taxo

+## SPATIAL DATA: what to do

+We chose for easy request of points in cell boxes to use a simple R-tree for storing efficiently the lat lon coordinates of points.
+It is very efficient for 700000 points.
+Let's see later for other solutions?

+R-tree construction is done with the script in: `script/build_rtree_index.py`

+It creates a new table: species_rtree that will be used for the sql requests.